RRancio/777/README.md

 # Linux-Minecraft-Screenshare-Tool
 Advanced minecraft Mod scanner, deleted files in instance, recycle bin modification and more!

-This is not my idea, i just recode an old linux screenshare tool that is uncompatible on newest linux versions. special thanks to https://github.com/QV-dev/TuxTool, all credits to him!

 ## How to use?

 Extract the file in your desktop and make it an safe executable file.